giovanischiar/rule-of-three-wearos/README.md

   </picture>

 ### Package `model.repository` with `model.datasource` and `model.database`
   Repository classes use the Data Source classes to perform the Creation, Retrieval, Update, and Deletion of the model objects.
 The Data Source classes use the database to persist these alterations.
 This diagram represents all the associations among the classes in `model.repository`, `model.datasource`, and `model.database`.
+It also demonstrates their communications between each Repository through interfaces located at `model.repository.listener` package.

   <picture>
     <source media="(prefers-color-scheme: dark)" srcset="./readme-res/diagrams/dark/repository-datasource-database-diagram.dark.svg">